traject/traject/doc/settings.md

    pool size based on size of your machine, and complexity of your indexing rules.
    Probably no reason for it ever to be more than number of cores on indexing machine.
    But this is the first thread_pool to try increasing for better performance on a multi-core machine.

+   A pool here can sometimes result in multi-threaded commiting to Solr too with the SolrJWriter, as processing worker threads will do their own commits to solr if the solrj_writer.thread_pool is full.
+Having a multi-threaded pool here can help even out throughput through Solr's pauses for committing too.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::Marc4jReader.
 If you don't need to read marc binary with Marc8 encoding, the pure ruby MarcReader may give you better performance.
 Command-line shortcut `-r`